codemdragon/hotbird/README.md

   "total": "5.00"
 }
 ```
-##Notes on the total feild:
-* The total is calculated by summing (price × quantity) for all items in the cart.
-* It is formatted as a string with two decimal places (e.g., "11.50").
-* This field is included alongside the detailed items array in the order payload sent to the backend.
-* Including the total helps with order validation, reporting, and simplifies backend processing.

 **Key points for backend:**

 * `selectedOption` can be a variant name (Chicken/Lamb) or portion size (10 piece).
 It comes directly from the JSON `options[].name`.
 * `price` is always per-unit price from the chosen option (or base price if no options).
-* If chips/drink is added, you’ll always see a second line `{ "name": "Chips & Drink (DrinkName)", "price": mealPriceModifier, "quantity": sameAsMainItem }`.
+* If chips/drink is added, you'll always see a second line `{ "name": "Chips & Drink (DrinkName)", "price": mealPriceModifier, "quantity": sameAsMainItem }`.
-* If no chips/drink, there’s no second line.
+* If no chips/drink, there's no second line.
 * Sauces/vegetables are only on the main line.

 ---

-## 7. Backups & Support
+## 8. Backups & Support

 * Always **keep a backup** of JSON files before making changes.
 * If something breaks, restore the previous backup.
+* Use the **JSON Converter Tool** to avoid syntax errors.
-* The Developer can provide guidance if needed, but **ongoing menu management is the Client’s responsibility**.
+* The Developer can provide guidance if needed, but **ongoing menu management is the Client's responsibility**.

 ---

-## 8. Deploying Changes to Vercel
+## 9. Deploying Changes to Vercel

 The site is automatically deployed from this GitHub repository using Vercel.